Jshepherd97/FakeBook/README.md

-# Hackthemidlands 2020 Winning Project - Fakebook - the social media education platform
+# Fakebook - the social media education platform - Hackthemidlands 2020 Winning Project -

 This project was our winning submission for the Hack the Midlands 2020 Hackathon and was created by Joseph Shepherd and Bolu Edun.